whpptjs/form-builder/README.md

 - [License](#license)

 ## Features

 - Simple Form creation and integration with core Whppt modules to easily build forms and send them via select services.
+- Options for Build and Runtime configuration of the site key.

 ## Installation

 1. Add `@whppt/form-builder` dependency to your project

 ```bash